 Editors and Reviewers

-- Have a recent publication or current submission with any author
+- Have a recent publication or a current submission with one or more authors.

 PLAGIARISM BEFORE PUBLISHING:

-WHEN DOES THE PLAGIARISM CHECK DONE?
+WHEN IS THE PLAGIARISM CHECK DONE?

 WHAT CAN YOU DO IF YOU COME ACROSS A CASE OF PLAGIARISM IN ANY JOURNAL FROM ANY PUBLISHER?

 If you find plagiarism in a publisher's journal, please alert the editorial offices of all involved journals or send an email to [email protected] with the details.